aelinadas/code-for-cause/README.md

 ## Conclusion

-• We believe that adopting a well connected organization serves the poor community well. <br />
+- We believe that adopting a well connected organization serves the poor community well
-• Keeping track of meals served per day can draw insights on econimic condition of the community. <br />
+- Keeping track of meals served per day can draw insights on econimic condition of the community

 ## Install and Run